vatnz-dev/sops/docs/aerodromes/Class-D/nzdn.md

 In order to lessen the amount of instructions given to VFR traffic, the Controller shall issue a published VFR arrival where possible.
 Once the Pilot reports overhead the respective VRP, TDN shall issue circuit joining insturctions.
 [Refer to AIP chart for NZDN arrivals](https://www.aip.net.nz/assets/AIP/Aerodrome-Charts/Dunedin-NZDN/NZDN_35.1_35.2.pdf){ target=new }.

 ### Departures
-In order to lessen the amount of instructions given to VFR traffic, the Controller shall issue one of the VFR Departure Procedures where possible.
+In order to lessen the amount of instructions given to VFR traffic, the Controller shall issue one of the VFR Departure Procedures where possible, otherwise a more plain language clearance will be issued.
 [Refer to AIP chart for NZDN departures](https://www.aip.net.nz/assets/AIP/Aerodrome-Charts/Dunedin-NZDN/NZDN_64.1_64.2.pdf){ target=new }.

 ## NZTI - Taieri